dabaez/ai-tab-grouper/README.md

 1. Make sure Ollama is running
 2. Click the extension icon
 3. Select a model and strategy
+4. (Optional) Check "Expand existing groups" to add tabs to current groups
-4. Click "Group Tabs"
+5. Click "Group Tabs"

+Your preferences (model, strategy, expand setting) are automatically saved.

 ## Grouping strategies

-**Simple**: Groups by broad topics based on site name.

-**Medium**: Groups by topic and intent using page titles.
-Better than Simple for mixed-content sites.
+**Simple**: Fast, basic topical clustering using titles and URLs.
+Good for quick organization.

+**Medium**: Analyzes titles and URLs to infer intent.
+Splits tabs from the same site by actual topic (e.g., YouTube videos about cooking vs tech tutorials).

-**Full**: Uses page descriptions for deeper context.
-Slower but catches nuance better.
+**Full**: Uses page descriptions for deep context.
+Identifies workflows and projects.
+Slower but best for complex research sessions.

-All strategies aim for good distribution (typically 2-5 tabs per group, but will create single-tab groups for distinct categories or larger groups if many tabs naturally belong together).
+**All strategies:**
+- Only group tabs with clear topical relationships
+- Require at least 2 tabs per group
+- Leave unrelated tabs ungrouped
+- Prefer topic-based over site-based grouping

+## Features

+- **Smart clustering**: Only groups when there's genuine topical similarity
+- **Saved preferences**: Remembers your last model and strategy choice
+- **Expand existing groups**: Add new tabs to your current groups
+- **Local processing**: All AI processing happens on your machine
+- **Index-based matching**: Handles duplicate tab titles correctly

 ## How it works

-1. Reads open tabs (title, URL, and optionally page content)
+1. Collects open tabs with index, title, URL, and optionally page content
-2. Sends to local Ollama model
+2. Sends data to local Ollama model with smart prompts
-3. Parses AI response into groups
+3. AI returns groups of tab indices (only tabs with clear relationships)
-4. Creates browser tab groups
+4. Creates browser tab groups with descriptive names
+5. Tabs without clear grouping remain ungrouped

 ## Troubleshooting